ahmadgaz/sce_vta/README.md

 # SCE VTA App

 This app uses the 511 API to show predictions for the VTA.
-Create a `/cache` directory in the root of the project to store the cache files.
+Use `docker-compose up --build` to start each service.
+Access the proxy server at `localhost/predictions` and the prometheus dashboard at `localhost:9090`.